sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 ~~~

-## 8. Using contrast-agnostic model with nnUNet
+## 8. Transfer learning from contrast-agnostic model

 This section provides instructions on how to train nnUNet models with pre-trained weights of the contrast-agnostic model.
 Ideal use cases include using the
 pretrained weights for training/finetuning on any spinal-cord-related segmentation task (e.g. lesions, rootlets, etc.).